micttyoid/articles/data/blog/2025/5/bevy-macos-shift-scroll.md

 # Handling macOS horizontal scroll in Bevy

-Working on input handling in my Bevy project, I noticed that, on macOS, scrolling with the Shift key held down is treated as horizontal scroll (vertical otherwise).
-This default behavior of macOS differs from Windows/Linux, where Shift typically modifies scrolling behavior.
+Working on input handling in my Bevy project, I noticed that, on macOS, scrolling with the shift key held down is treated as horizontal scroll (vertical otherwise).
+This default behavior of macOS differs from Windows/Linux, where shift modifier typically modifies scrolling behavior.

-To ensure consistent horizontal/vertical scroll handling across platforms, here's an workaround option:
+To ensure consistent horizontal/vertical scroll handling across platforms, here's an option for workaround:

 ```rust
 #[cfg(target_os = "macos")]